Joplin tornado: Peak intensity

 As the tornado tracked eastward, it maintained EF5 strength as it crossed Main Street (Route 43) between 20th and 26th Streets.
 It heavily damaged every business along that stretch and virtually destroyed several institutional buildings.
 It tracked just south of downtown, narrowly missing it.
 Entire neighborhoods were leveled in this area with some more homes swept away, and trees were stripped completely of their bark.
 At some residences, reinforced concrete porches were deformed or, in some cases, completely torn away.
 Damage to driveways was noted at some residences as well.
 Numerous vehicles were tossed up to several blocks, and a few homeowners never located their vehicles.
 A large church, a nursing home, Franklin Technology Center, St. Mary's Catholic Church and School, and Joplin High School were all destroyed along this corridor.
-The Greenbriar Nursing Home was completely leveled, with 21 fatalities occurring there alone.
-As the tornado crossed Connecticut Ave. further to the east, it destroyed several large apartment buildings, a Dillons grocery store, and a bank.
-Only the concrete safety deposit box vault remained at the bank, and a wooden 2x4 was found speared completely through a concrete curb at one location.
+The Greenbriar Nursing Home was completely leveled, with 21 fatalities occurring there alone, with dozens of fatalities occurring elsewhere in this area as well.
 No one was in the high school at the time, as the graduation ceremonies held about 3 mi to the north at Missouri Southern State University had concluded shortly before the storm.
 Pieces of cardboard were found embedded in stucco walls that remained standing at Joplin High School.
 Steel beams and pieces of fencing were deeply embedded into the ground in fields near the high school, steel fence posts were bent to the ground in opposite directions, and a school bus was thrown into a nearby bus garage.
-The tornado then approached Range Line Road, the main commercial strip in the eastern part of Joplin, affecting additional neighborhoods along 20th Street.
+As the tornado crossed Connecticut Avenue further to the east, it destroyed several large apartment buildings which resulted in 14 fatalities, along with a Dillons grocery store, and a bank.
+Only the concrete safety deposit box vault remained at the bank, and a wooden 2×4 was found speared completely through a concrete curb at one location.
+The tornado then approached Rangeline Road, the main commercial strip in the eastern part of Joplin, affecting additional neighborhoods along 20th Street.